ronaldKM98/Docker/gpstrack/README.md

 * Go to localhost:4000 to check.

 ### Obtain a domain for the App.
-In this step we are going to assign a meaningul domain name to our app, so that we can access it via [ec2-3-92-40-246.compute-1.amazonaws.com](ec2-3-92-40-246.compute-1.amazonaws.com) or via a dedicated domain like [myapp.com](myapp.com).
-To do this we are going to obtain a free domain from [dot.tk](dot.tk) and map that name to our public ip address from AWS.
+In this step we are going to assign a meaningul domain name to our app, so that we can access it via [ec2-3-92-40-246.compute-1.amazonaws.com](https://ec2-3-92-40-246.compute-1.amazonaws.com) or via a dedicated domain like [wazedepobre.com](https://wazedepobre.tk).
+To do this we are going to obtain a free domain from [dot.tk](http://dot.tk) and map that name to our public ip address from AWS.

-* Go to [dot.tk](dot.tk) or your favorite domain name provider and obtain a domain name of your preference.
+* Go to [dot.tk](http://dot.tk) or your favorite domain name provider and obtain a domain name of your preference.
 * Then go to your AWS console and select the VM where your dockerized app is running and from the description tab copy the IPv4 Public IP.
-* In the [domain provider's config site] (https://my.freenom.com/clientarea.php?action=products) select your app's domain and click manage domain.
+* In the [domain provider's config site](https://my.freenom.com/clientarea.php?action=products) select your app's domain and click manage domain.
 * In the two boxes below paste you IPv4 Public IP and click save.
 * Wait a moment and access your domain from a web browser and it should redirect to your AWS web server.